arlyon/resume/content/projects/graphics.md

 language: "C++"
 ---

-A fast, cross platform OpenGL4 boids simulation using ECS
+A fast, cross platform OpenGL4 boids simulation using an entity-component-system architecture